Ultra-Seven/newStream/src/chrome/README.md

 * Inputs:
   * list of boxes representing the "interactable" elements on the page (in the same format as above),
-  * a partial mouse trace, and
+  * a partial mouse trace as a list of [x, y, t, action] tuples, , where action can be `m`, `d`, `u`.
   * deltaTime
 * Output
-  * A distribution object over mouse [x, y, action] arrays, where action can be `m`, `d`, `u`.
-    This means that the Distribution object maps [x, y, action] arrys to a probability.
+  * A distribution object over mouse [x, y, action] arrays This means that the Distribution object maps [x, y, action] arrys to a probability.
-    This may be expensive since there are lots of pixels, so you don't need to _implement_ it like this.
+    Doing this naively may be expensive since there are lots of pixels.
-    For instance, you might instead store probabilites for x, y ranges, or only store the single [x, y, action] with probability 100 and everything else has probability 0.
+    You might instead discretize the pixel space and store probabilites for x, y ranges, or only store the single [x, y, action] with probability 100 and everything else has probability 0, or something else.
   * Implement `getTopK()` and `getAllAbove()`  for the distribution.
     You would probably want them for the evalutaion function in the first phase.